marklogic/marklogic-kubernetes/README.md

 --set imagePullSecret.password=YOUR_PASSWORD
 ```

-We recommend that you use the  values.yaml for configuring your installation.
+We recommend that you use the `values.yaml` file for configuring your installation.

 # Uninstalling the Chart